A natural basis for intersection numbers: Introduction

 \subsection{Acknowledgements}

-B.~E., D.~L., and A.~O. are supported by the \textit{Institut de Physique Théorique Paris} (IPhT) and the \textit{Institut de Hautes Études Scientifiques}.
-D.~L. would like to thank Johannes Schmitt for the many conversations over the Sage package \textup{admcycles} which was used to compute intersections over the moduli space of curves in Section \ref{sec:examples}.
+B.~E. and D.~L. are supported by the \textit{Institut de Physique Théorique Paris} (IPhT) and the \textit{Institut de Hautes Études Scientifiques}.
 This work is partly a result of the ERC-SyG project, Recursive and Exact New Quantum Theory (ReNewQuantum) which received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 810573.
 D.~L. is moreover supported by the INdAM group GNSAGA for scientific visits.
+D.~L. would like to thank Johannes Schmitt for the many conversations over the Sage package \textup{admcycles} \cite{admcycles} which was used to compute intersections over the moduli space of curves in Section \ref{sec:examples}.
+Most importantly, this work would not have been possible without the fundamental contribution of Adrien Ooms, who used to be coauthor of this paper, before he asked the removal of his name from all his scientific projects at once.